SpaceVim/SpaceVim/docs/_posts/2019-01-07-use-vim-as-a-go-ide.md

 ### code completion

-By default the autocomplete layer has been enabled, so after loading `lang#go` layer, the code completion for go language should works well.
+By default the autocomplete layer has been enabled, so after loading `lang#go` layer, the code completion for go language should work well.

 ### alternate file jumping